Your 2020 Guide On What To Give Up For Lent

 Caffeinated drinks

-I gave up Dr. Pepper for Lent one year.
+I gave up Dr Pepper for Lent one year.
 (I was fully addicted at the time.)
-What was once a daily craving turned into something I realized I could totally live without.
+What was once a daily craving turned into something I realised I could totally live without.
 I never went back, and my dentist was thrilled.
 You could do this with soda, coffee, or both.

 Advertisement